wazuh/wazuh-documentation/source/release-notes/index.rst

 ..
 Copyright (C) 2021 Wazuh, Inc.
 .. meta::
-  :description: Check out all the Wazuh release notes in this section of our documentation - from the first release to the latest one.
+  :description: Check out all the Wazuh release notes.
+Every update of the solution is cumulative and includes all enhancements and fixes from previous releases.

 .. _release_notes: